numeracy/standard-library/us-population/Readme.md

 # US Population Data

-This is the code and source data behind the [Numeracy "US Population Data" project](https://numeracy.co/projects/4u0IfzlOKZn).
+This is the code and source data behind the Numeracy [US Population Data](https://numeracy.co/projects/4u0IfzlOKZn) project.